-Olive oil – use good quality olive oil for best results.
-It really makes a difference.
+OLIVE OIL – use good quality olive oil for best results.
+It makes a difference.

-Bell Pepper – gives the dish a satisfying crunch.
-I used green bell peppers in the recipe but feel free to also use red bell peppers for a sweeter taste.
+BELL PEPPER – gives the dish a satisfying crunch.
+I used green bell peppers in the recipe but feel free to use red bell peppers for a sweeter taste.

 Variations and Additions

-Add more heat - This dish has the perfect blend of spices to give it a mild kick.
-Add some chopped cayenne pepper, hot sauce, red pepper flakes, or green chilies if you want to bring the spiciness up a notch.
+ADD MORE HEAT - This dish has the perfect blend of spices to give it a mild kick.
+Add chopped cayenne pepper, hot sauce, red pepper flakes, or green chilies if you want to bring the spiciness up a notch.

 How To Make This Recipe